maelhos/gmogoat.fr/content/posts/two-descent.md

 #### The "descent"

-The descent procedure that I present here might seem a little "had-hoc" but I do not understand the complicated math and fancy diagrams required to have the mathematical reasons for it 🗿 so let's stick to and easy construction.
+The descent procedure that I present here might seem a little "ad-hoc" but I do not understand the complicated math and fancy diagrams required to have the mathematical reasons for it 🗿 so let's stick to an easy construction.

 Let's first consider a projective point on the curve $(x : y : z)$ with $(x, y, z) \in \mathbb Z^3$ (we can always scale $z$ s.t $x, y$ lies in $\mathbb Z$)